 They’ll want to know how these applications are being used, as well as secured.
 Is there a better, safer solution?
 These are critical questions for any proactive risk assessment.

-If you have any questions on HIPAA Vault’s secure, proven solutions, or any of the services we provide, please contact us!
-760-290-3460.
+If you have any questions about HIPAA Vault’s secure, proven solutions, or any of the services we provide, please contact us!
+760-394-6920.

 Trust HIPAA Vault to provide the safe communications & positive patient experiences that you expect!
 All our solutions are designed to protect you from costly HIPAA violations and fines, and data breaches that can ruin your business reputation.
 Our fully-managed security is designed to limit your liability and bring peace of mind!